juspurplan/old_code/EE_312/Project10/README.md

 ### Our interpreter is also requried to keep track of Local/Global variable names, and Local/Global function names.
 Within a defined function's scope, there is preference to use local variable/function names first over global names.

+### The class required that we structure our code such that both declaration/implementation was in the header files.